Jon-Webb-79/csalt/README.rst

 Matrix
 ------
-The matrix module provides adaptive storage for two-dimensional floating-point matrices, with automatic conversion between dense and sparse formats based on size and sparsity characteristics.
+The matrix module provides adaptive storage for two-dimensional matrices, with automatic conversion between dense and sparse formats based on size and sparsity characteristics.

 Supported formats: